“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The University of Bolton

-Tried and tested coaching and training methods to support you Throughout the programme, we’ll use tried and tested, research-informed coaching and training methods to support your development of key employability skills.
-These will range from postgraduate-level skills in research, critique, problem-solving, professional presentation and synthesis to interpersonal and business-relevant skills such as innovative thinking, team working and project management, the effective use of technology, public speaking and professionalism.
-Together, these will help you to develop your industry profile and ensure your work reaches your desired audience.
+Gain the skills and confidence to achieve your career ideals The creative industries are highly competitive so we want to help you stand head and shoulders above the crowd.
+Throughout the programme, we’ll use tried and tested, research-informed coaching and training methods to support your development of key skills that are highly relevant to the creative industries.
+These will range from postgraduate-level skills in research, problem-solving, professional presentation and synthesis to interpersonal and business-relevant skills such as innovative thinking, collaboration, leadership and project management, the effective use of technology, public speaking and professionalism.
+Together, these will help you to develop your profile in your chosen creative industry and ensure your work reaches your desired audience.

 An ideal course for graduates and professionals of creative industries This course should appeal to (but is not limited to) graduates and professionals in areas such as Animation, Art and Design, Creative Writing, Dance, Fashion, Fine Art, Games Art and Design, Graphic Design, Illustration, Media, Performance, Photography, Special and Visual Effects, Textiles and Surface Design.